Can you get a mortgage on benefits? – what you need to know

 Get a free mortgage review*

-Which types of benefit payments will a mortgage lender consider?
+Which types of state benefit payments will a mortgage lender consider?

 This varies across mortgage lenders as each uses its own lending criteria and this could change according to your personal circumstances.
 Although it is not an exhaustive list, the following types of benefit payments can usually count towards your considered income when applying for a mortgage: